BretClaflin/averett_resume/docs/index.md

 - Double Minor in Statistics, Computer Programming

 #### Certification
-- Data Science
+- Data Science (add what organization gave you this certification)
-- Machine Learning Fundamentals
+- Machine Learning Fundamentals (add what organization gave you this certification)
-- Databases
+- Databases (add what organization gave you this certification)

 ## Work Experience

-#### Network Operations Internship `May 2023 - July 2023`
+#### Network Operations Internship `May 2023 - July 2023` (Is this meant to be in 2023??)

 __Charter Spectrum__; San Marcos, TX
 - Optimized network performance through investigating and interpreting common sets of key data points by basic statistical analyzation